GRAPHIC-Fast take: The jobs report and the U.S. presidential race

 WIDENING RACIAL GAP COULD BOLSTER BIDEN'S CASE

-The strengthening job market benefited whites more than Blacks, marking the fourth month of reversal of a pre-crisis trend that had brought Black and white unemployment rates much closer to parity than ever before.
+The strengthening job market benefited white people more than Black people, marking the fourth month of reversal of a pre-crisis trend that had brought Black and white unemployment rates much closer to parity than ever before.

-Among Blacks the jobless rate dropped to 13% in August, from 14.6% in July; for whites it fell to 7.3% from 9.2% a month earlier.
+Among Black people the jobless rate dropped to 13% in August, from 14.6% in July; for white people it fell to 7.3% from 9.2% a month earlier.
 The gap was the biggest in six years, underscoring racial inequalities that have become a flashpoint in the presidential election campaign.

 WOMEN'S GAINS STALL, DINGING TRUMP